Traditional Mexican Dishes to Try in Sayulita: 29 Classics You’ll Love

 🔥 Taco al pastor

-Tacos al pastor blend Lebanese culinary influence with local creativity.
-Immigrants introduced the vertical spit in the early 1900s, and cooks adapted it with pork marinated in chilies, spices, and achiote.
+Tacos al pastor blend Lebanese culinary influence with Mexican creativity↗️.
+Lebanese immigrants introduced the vertical spit (trompo) to Mexico in the early 20th century, and local cooks adapted the technique by marinating pork with chiles, spices, and achiote.

-The meat is stacked on a tall spit, slow-roasted, and shaved into thin slices before being paired with onion, cilantro, and that signature touch of caramelized pineapple.
+The pork is stacked on a tall spit, slow-roasted, and shaved into thin slices before being served with onion, cilantro, and caramelized pineapple.

 🍖 Carnitas Tacos